-For all Medi-Cal applicants, there are new, simplified procedures for Medi-Cal eligibility that will also begin January 1, 2014.
+For all Medi-Cal applicants, there are new, simplified procedures for Medi-Cal eligibility.
 Eligibility is based upon income, as required by the ACA.
 To verify income and other eligibility data, we will rely on faster, more convenient electronic methods whenever possible.
 Medi-Cal will still accept applications and enroll individuals who qualify using today’s eligibility procedures.
 Periodic redetermination of eligibility for those who are enrolled will also be much simpler and will be done electronically whenever possible.

 Medi-Cal covers a core set of services, including doctor visits, hospital care, and pregnancy-related services, as well as nursing home care for individuals age 21 or older through either a fee-for-service or managed care delivery system.
 For a majority of enrollees, Medi-Cal provides covered services through managed health plans in all 58 counties.
 The ACA ensures all Medi-Cal health plans offer a comprehensive package of items and services, known as essential health benefits.
 Essential health benefits must include:

 • Mental Health and Substance Use Disorder Services including Behavioral Health Treatment

 • Rehabilitative and Habilitative Services and devices

 • Laboratory services

 • Preventive and wellness services & chronic disease management

 • Pediatric services (including oral and vision care)